openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Static IPs Configured at Installation

-To faciliate the configuration of static IP address, network device configuration definitions are created for each node in the install-config.yaml.
+To facilitate the configuration of static IP address, network device configuration definitions are created for each node in the install-config.yaml.
 A `hosts` slice will be introduced to the installer platform specification to allow network device configurations to be specified for a nodes.
 If a `hosts` slice is defined, enough `hosts` must be defined to cover the bootstrap, control plane, and compute nodes to be provisioned during the installation process.

-The bootstrap and control plane nodes will have their static IP addresses provisioned by CAPV.
+The bootstrap and control plane nodes will have their static IP addresses provisioned by either Terraform or CAPV depending on the version of the installer.
 Compute nodes will rely on the machine API to provision their IP addresses.

 Example of platform specification with IP addresses defined for bootstrap, control plane, and compute nodes:
 ~~~yaml